cindygraffin-pro/cloud-practitionner/readme.md

   - Reserved Instances: long workloads, reserved instance's scope (regional or zonal)
   - Convertible Reserved Instances: long workloads with flexible instances, allow to change instance type, family, OS, scope and tenancy
 - Saving Plans (1 & 3 years): commitment to an amount of usage, long workloads, specific instance family & AWS region but flexible with size, OS and Tenancy (Host, Dedicated or Default)
-- Spot Instances: short workloads, cheap, can lose instance
+- Spot Instances: short workloads, cheap, can lose instance, enable to request unused instances, batch jobs
 - Dedicated Hosts: book an entire physical server, controle instance placement.
 Allows to address compliance requirements and use existing server-bound software licences (on demand or reserved)
 - Dedicated Instances: no other customers will share our hardware but others instances in same account use it
 - Capacity reservations: reserve capacity in a specific AZ for any duration